Klaus-Tu/VLM_calibrate/README.md

 This repository contains:

-- the Python implementation of temperature scaling and ECE error.
+- the Python implementation of temperature scaling and ECE.
 - the pipeline of calibrating VLMs.

 Please follow the instruction below to install it and run the experiment demo.